Sketch Course & Anatomic Modelling for surgeons

 K. Vincent , J.W.
 Fernandes , M. Pretterklieber , I. Neuffer -Hoffmann, S. Metka

-- to better educate patients using a sketch
+- you will learn to better educate patients using a sketch

-- to break down three dimensional proportions into two dimensions
+- you will practise to break down three dimensional proportions into two

-- to use a sketch as a graphic operating report
+- you will experience the use of a sketch as a graphic operating report

-- these drawing skills will enable you to better communicate with patients, and are a valuable proof for you individually educating them
+- you will train skills that will enable you to better communicate with patients and are a valuable proof for you individually educating them

 In our modelling workshop…